code-red-solutions/NPS-CodeTest/docs/the-development-experience.md

         right: '20px'
       },
       settings: {
         introductionStatement: 'Thank you for reading this far!
-Please let us know how it's going...',
+Please let us know how it\'s going...',
         mainQuestion: 'On a scale of 1 - 100, how easy is this documentation to understand?
 (100 being 100% easy)',
         answerRanges: [
           {